kalmadimecalim/kalmadimecalim/README.md

 ###

-<h2 align="left">About Me</h2>
+<h2 align="center">About Me</h2>

 ###

-<p align="left">🚀 Full-stack developer with a focus on React and backend systems.
+<p align="center">🚀 Full-stack developer with a focus on React and backend systems.
 Passionate about building scalable solutions and crafting clean, user-friendly UIs.
 Founder of a software group, always exploring new ways to grow and collaborate.</p>

 ###

-<h2 align="left">Message of the Day</h2>
+<h2 align="center">Message of the Day</h2>

 ###

-<p align="left">⚡ “Every bug is a chance to learn.”</p>
+<p align="center">⚡ “Every bug is a chance to learn.”</p>

 ###